 Camps & Programs FAQ's

-At the University of Maryland the background check record is valid for 3 consecutive years.
-If there is a break in employment at any point during the 3 year period, the employee or volunteer must be fingerprinted and the background check is done all over again.
+At the University of Maryland, the CJIS criminal background check record is valid for 5 consecutive years.
+If there is a break in employment at any point during the 5-year period, the employee or volunteer must be fingerprinted and the background check is done all over again.

 No, it is not permissible to choose to use a commercial company to conduct background checks.
 The State/FBI Criminal History Check System or CJIS is required by Maryland Camp Regulations.